yifanlu0227/MIT-6.5940/README.md

 ![linux](assets/Lab5-Linux-thread64.gif)

 ## Acknowledge
-Many thanks to Professor Song Han for sharing suching an excellent course!
+Many thanks to Professor Song Han for sharing such an excellent course!